SimonAble/JQuery-Functions/README.md

 ## JQuery Functions

 This repository contains a bunch of implementations for common JQuery functions.
-This can serve as a nice reference for those looking to understand the basic methods for creating a
+This can serve as a nice reference for those looking to understand the basic methods for creating different visual effects in JQuery.

 ### Functions covered in this repository: